Do You Know About These FREE Library Membership Perks?!

 Books by Mail

 Not able to get to the library due to permanent or long-term illness, or over the age of 65?
-Many libraries are now offering a Books by Mail program where you can have select titles shipped to you to borrow and no charge.
+Many libraries are now offering a Books by Mail program where you can have select titles shipped to you to borrow at no charge.
 This is a great resource for senior citizens!

 Image Credit: Akron Public Library